Interim Operating and Transition Plan

 d. opportunities for referral of the case to mediation or another appropriate alternative dispute resolution procedure; and/or

-IDEA Hearings and Resolution Meetings.
+e. any other special procedures or requirements necessary for the fair and efficient handling of the proceeding. - IDEA Hearings and Resolution Meetings.
 The provisions of this Section apply to due process hearings conducted pursuant to the Individuals with Disabilities Education Act (IDEA) to the extent that such hearings are presided over by SOAH ALJs.
 Exhibits for IDEA proceedings shall continue to be filed electronically using MOVEit Transfer five (5) days prior to the scheduled hearing date, and/or in strict compliance with the orders of the presiding judge.

 Unless the parties otherwise agree in writing, federal law requires local school districts to convene a resolution meeting prior to the initiation of the IDEA due process hearing.
 These resolution sessions are not conducted at SOAH or attended by SOAH ALJs.
 However, SOAH encourages the parties to conduct these meetings telephonically or by videoconference if necessary to help resolve issues related to individual education plans without delay.